 • taking antibiotics, antiviral and anti-inflammatory drugs, as well as drugs that relieve pulmonary edema;

-• inhalation with a nebulizer, as this is the fastest way to "deliver" the drug to the site of inflammation;
+• inhalation with a nebulizer, as this is the most quick way“delivery” of medicine to the site of inflammation;

-• monitoring the amount of fluid in the body and taking diuretic drugs.
-Control of fluid intake is mandatory in this situation, because. bronchiolitis in infants provokes a serious fluid retention, which leads to severe swelling of the bronchi.
+• monitoring the amount of fluid in the body and taking diuretics.
+Monitoring fluid intake is mandatory in this situation, because bronchiolitis in infants provokes serious fluid retention, which leads to severe swelling of the bronchi.

-It is important to understand that during a child’s illness it is strictly forbidden:
+It is important to understand that during a child’s illness it is strictly prohibited:

-• treat the baby at home without qualified supervision of a pediatrician or just wait for the condition to improve;
+• treat the baby at home without qualified supervision by a pediatrician or simply wait for the condition to improve;

-• give decoctions of herbs, tk. this can further provoke shortness of breath;
+• give herbal decoctions, because this may further provoke shortness of breath;

-• put the child compresses, mustard plasters and apply warming ointments.
+• give the child compresses, mustard plasters and apply warming ointments.

-Be sure to remember that within 5-6 months after the disease should not be vaccinated, as the child's immunity is still weakened.
+You should definitely remember that you should not vaccinate for 5-6 months after the illness, since the child’s immunity is still weakened.

 Important!
-Bronchiolitis in infants is a very serious disease that can lead to the death of an infant in just a week.
+Bronchiolitis in an infant is a very serious disease that can lead to the death of the baby in just a week.

 Complications

-Against the background of the disease and the general weakening of the body, a secondary bacterial infection may join, which will lead to pneumonia.
-Also, among the complications, bronchial asthma is often observed.
+Against the background of illness and general weakening of the body, a secondary bacterial infection which will lead to pneumonia.
+Bronchial asthma is also a common complication.

-It should be noted that even after complete elimination of bronchiolitis, the sensitivity of the bronchi to infections and the tendency to relapse remain.
+It should be noted that even after complete relief from bronchiolitis, the sensitivity of the bronchi to infections and the tendency to relapse remain

 Therefore, after recovery, observation by a pediatrician, allergist and pulmonologist is simply necessary for at least six months.